GeoffreyBooth/node-import-file-specifier-resolution-proposal/tutorial.md

 You should now have a `package.json` in your `hello-world-server` folder, with the contents as above.
 This describes the files in this folder (the “package”) both for Node and for other packages to know how to interpret them.

-Now create an `index.mjs` file in the folder, with the following contents:
+Now create an `index.js` file in the folder, with the following contents:

 ```js
 import http from 'http';